unlaunch/documentation/_docs/getting-started.md

 <div class="d-flex justify-content-center mb-3">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/7ltRZNpKCzQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+At this time, you have created a feature flag with two *variations* : **on** and **off** and have **enabled** it.
+Because this flag is enabled and there are no targeting rules, it will serve variation specified under **Default Rule**, which is *on*.
+In other words, anyone who calls this flag will get the *on* variation.
+We can change this behavior, as we'll see later.

 Your feature flag is now ready to use.
 In Step 2, we'll learn how to call Unlaunch to evaluate flags from your SDKs using one of Unlaunch SDKs.